threefoldfoundation/www_examplesite/content/page/page2/header/header.md

 ---
 id: header
-title: ThreeFold Farming
+title: TITLE
-subtitle: Be The Internet
+subtitle: Subtitle
-btn1: Learn more
+btn1: Button
-link1: /link1
+link1: '' #link for button
-btn2: Stay Updated
+btn2: Button
-link2: /link2
+link2: '' #link for button
 ---

-We're going back to the original vision of the Internet: By the people, for the people.
-With industry-transforming technology.
-And we are already live today.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.